 A distorted tennis ball coming from space at ultra-high-speed is materialized, blocked a moment before its impact.

-The bronze sculpture is part of the series The Dragon’s Eggs, the result of a collaboration with the National Institute of Nuclear Physics (INFN), is imagined as a time compression parenthesis obtained by connecting a 5.500 years ago technic “the bronze casting” with a brand new experimental physics technology called “muonic scintillator” able to detect the passage in the sculpture of otherwise invisible subatomic particles, signaling them with a light impulse.
+The sculptural device, result of a collaboration with the National Institute of Nuclear Physics (INFN), is imagined as a time compression parenthesis obtained by connecting a 5.500 years ago technic “the bronze casting” with a brand new experimental physics technology called “muonic scintillator” able to detect the passage, beyond the metallic material surface, of an otherwise invisible subatomic particles, signaling them with a light impulse.

-They are “WIMP”, literally “good for nothing”, but in scientific jargon they represent the acronym of Weakly Interacting Massive Particle.
+It’s a “WIMP”, literally “good for nothing”, but in scientific jargon, it represents the acronym of Weakly Interacting Massive Particle.

-It puts us indirect connection through a simple flash of light with a particle drifting, the witness of some gargantuan cosmic event that may have happened thousands of light-years ago, removing the distance that normally separates a hypothetical active observer from the decay of a probabilistic wave function, otherwise confined in the cryptic meanders of the mathematical language.
+It puts us in direct connection, through a simple flash of light, with a particle drifting, the witness of some gargantuan cosmic event that may have happened thousands of light-years ago, removing the distance that normally separates a hypothetical active observer from the decay of a probabilistic wave function, otherwise confined in the cryptic meanders of the mathematical language.